TheOdinProject/curriculum/react/more-react-concepts/reducing-state/reducing-state.md

 You have probably heard about reducers before.
 In this lesson we are going to learn _what_ they are, _when_ to use them and _how_ to use them in React with the useReducer hook.

+### Lesson Overview

+This section contains a general overview of topics that you will learn in this lesson.

+- What are reducers.
+- When to use reducers.
+- What is the useReducer hook.

 ### CUSTOM SECTION HEADING

 CUSTOM SECTION CONTENT.